bingqian0328/Java-brickgame-refactoring-coursework/README.md

 ### 4. Score.java class
 - Changed game win display method, created a restart button so user gets an option to restart the game even after they won
+- Instead of using 'Main main' for the root type, I changed it to 'Pane root' / 'Controller controller' so the root becomes more accessible in other classes and it is more convenient for refactoring.

 ### 5. LoadSave.java class
 - Added several more fields to store additional information about the game state for the additional features created, such as boostTime, invisibleTime, isPaddleDisssapeared, isFlashstatus variables.

 ### 6. Main.java class
-- The job Main class was doing is now handed over as Controller class's responsibility, it now serves as an entry point for our BrickBreaker Game with less than 10 lines of code
+- The job Main class was doing is now handed over as Controller class's responsibility, Main class now serves as an entry point for our BrickBreaker Game to execute with less than 10 lines of code

 ``` Java
 package brickGame;